Point of Rocks (Kansas)

-Point of Rocks is a cliff in Morton County, Kansas which was one of three landmarks by the same name on the Santa Fe Trail.
+Point of Rocks is a cliff in Morton County, Kansas, which was one of three landmarks by the same name on the Santa Fe Trail.
 This one was on the Cimarron Cutoff.
-It is now part of Cimarron National Grassland.
+It is now part of the Cimarron National Grassland.

-The bluff overlooks the north side of the Cimarron River and lies approximately seven miles north of Elkhart west of K-27.
+The bluff overlooks the north side of the Cimarron River and lies approximately seven miles north of Elkhart, west of K-27.